-- Use the data with Splunk as explained in Sending StatsD metrics to Splunk. - Configure other tools that support StatsD, such as CloudWatch or a Prometheus StatsD exporter, to use the data.
+- Use the data with Splunk as explained in Sending metrics to Splunk on page 349. - Configure other tools that support StatsD, such as CloudWatch or a Prometheus StatsD exporter, to use the data.
 For more information about this configuration, see your tool's StatsD documentation.
 Configure the PingAuthorize StatsD monitoring endpoint to use the correct host and port.
 The dsconfig create-monitoring-endpoint example above uses a host of localhost and a port of 8125.
-You can also set these values in the administrative console.
+You can also set these values in the Administrative Console.

-Sending StatsD metrics to Splunk
+Sending metrics to Splunk